-The DUI Professor provides you with an exclusive legal experience.
+Our DUI Defense firm provides you with an exclusive legal experience.
 By hiring the DUI Professor you will receive comprehensive legal representation on your driving under the influence matter.
 Please note, being arrested for DUI requires a two part defense.
 Part one is the Administrative Per Se hearing presided over by the Department of Motor Vehicles regarding license suspension.
 Part two is the criminal matter handled through the Court.
-The DUI Professor is committed to fiercely defend your rights at both the DMV hearing and at Court.
-The DUI Professor is highly skilled at representing her clients at the DMV hearing and understands the unique administrative process in addition to the criminal process in Court.
-Attorney Parker, the DUI Professor will work hard to minimize the penalties associated with your arrest and her highly defined skill-set will enable her to confidently handle your matter.
+We are committed to fiercely defend your rights at both the DMV hearing and at Court.
+We are also highly skilled at representing her clients at the DMV hearing and understands the unique administrative process in addition to the criminal process in Court.
+Attorney Parker will work hard to minimize the penalties associated with your arrest and her highly defined skill-set will enable her to confidently handle your matter.
 Attorney Parker will review your arrest report and discovery line by line with you to ensure that she has a thorough understanding of the events that transpired.
-By hiring the DUI Professor you will receive the personalized, competent, and exclusive representation that you deserve!
+By hiring Kellee Parker you will receive the personalized, competent, and exclusive representation that you deserve!

 If You have Been Arrested for a DUI The Clock on Your Case is Ticking

 TEN DAYS . . . that is how much time you have to request a hearing with the DMV after a DUI arrest.
 The DMV is on countdown to revoking your license so there is no time “soon enough” to hire a DUI lawyer.
 If you fail to request your hearing within 10 days from the date of arrest, your license will be automatically suspended 30 days from the date of arrest.
 An experienced attorney can appear on your behalf at the DMV hearing as well as in Court, which will help save you time and money by keeping you working.
 The first step in fighting your DUI charge is to make sure your driving privileges are protected.